ian-howell/camelot/documentation/meeting_notes/zach_notes.md

   }
 }
 </code></pre>

+If the username doesn't exist or if the password the user enters doesn't match the password associated with the user, then the client will receive a JSON encoded file that looks something like:
+<pre><code>{
+	"tags": {
+		"login_success": False
+    },
+        "message": "Some string"
+}
+</code></pre>

 There will also be a server password given to each client that the user doesn't have to enter but the client will have to pass along with the user login so that the client can be authenticated.